mojomojo1/bootkon/docs/labs/5_dataplex.md

 ### Explore Biglake object tables created automatically by Dataplex in BigQuey

-As a result of the data discovery (takes up to approximately 5 minutes), notice a new BigQuery dataset created called `bootkon_raw_zone` under the BigQuery console section.
+As a result of the data discovery (takes up to approximately 5 minutes), notice a new BigQuery dataset created called `bootkon_raw_zone` under the [BigQuery](https://console.cloud.google.com/bigquery) console section.
 New Biglake tables were automatically created by Dataplex discovery jobs.
-During the next sections of the labs, we will be using the `data_predictions` biglake table.
+During the next sections of the labs, we will be using the `data_predictions` BigLake table.

 ---